 Artist Residency Program

-Riverside Arts Center is accepting proposals for residencies for sessions from as short as one week and up to two months.
+Riverside Arts Center accepts proposals for residencies for one week long sessions.
 All fields of creative art are eligible to participate including music, dance film, plastic arts, visual arts, drama, writing, architecture, and emerging disciplines.

 Guidelines and Application Procedure